-There are several motivations for introducing the use of "Species Sensitivity Distributions" (SSDs) into the PNEC derivation, but the main one is that they make use of all the available data when deriving a PNEC.
+There are several motivations for introducing the usage of "Species Sensitivity Distributions" (SSDs) into the PNEC derivation, but the main one is that they make use of all the available data when deriving a PNEC.
 Therefore taking into account the information concerning the interspecies variability will not lead to more stringent outcomes for substances with larger databases.

 However, such methods can also be criticised.
-The most common drawback is that risk assessment based on SSDs (or probabilistic assessment in general) is more complex than the deterministic approach and requires additional decisions on the levels assumed to represent low risk (loss of transparency).
+The most common drawback is that risk assessment based on SSDs (or probabilistic assessment in general) is more complex than the deterministic approach and requires additional (loss of transparency).
 Complexity could lead to confusion, or to lack of confidence, or to increase the potential for generating mathematical artefacts.
-Some of the other drawbacks like the question of the representativeness of selected test species, the comparability of different endpoints and the arbitrary choice of trigger values (fixed value of 10 or a specific percentile and/or a statistical confidence level) are also applicable to the deterministic risk assessment.
+Some of the other drawbacks like the question of the representativeness of selected test species; the comparability of different endpoints and the arbitrary choice of trigger values (fixed value of 10 or a specific percentile and/or a statistical confidence level) are also applicable to the deterministic risk assessment.